marsherino/flatbox-bugfromstreetsremix/hardware-rev5-UNDER-CONSTRUCTION/README.md

 * A set of [3D printed buttoncaps](../3d-printed-buttoncaps), nine (9) at 24mm size and three (3) at 30mm size;
 * Six (6) [6x6x5mm tact switches](https://www.amazon.com/dp/B07VSNN9S2);
 * Seven (7) [M3x6mm flat head screws](https://www.amazon.com/dp/B01E5EOIWW);
-* Some kind of rubber feet or non-slip padding for the bottom;
+* Some kind of rubber feet (6mm / 0.25 in preferred) or non-slip padding for the bottom;
+* A strong adhesive to attach the feet (I use epoxy)
 * Non-marking tape, like blue painter's tape; and
 * Soldering equipment.